About Alexandra Eidenberg

 I feel very lucky that some of my first memories of my family, right here in Chicago, were watching my parents Dave, a 3rd generation business owner, and Pam, a Chicago Public School Teacher, be politically active.
 They fought for fairer treatment for working families, and they fought to help keep our neighborhoods safe, and I know my passion for public service and investing in my community comes from their good example.
 I'm grateful for that.

-Unlike the millionaire members of Congress, my family and I are middle class, and I try to live those values of giving back to the community and supporting the small businesses that create the majority of the good jobs in our economy.
+My family and I are middle class, and I try to live those values of giving back to the community and supporting the small businesses that create the majority of the good jobs in our economy.
 I serve on the Board of the Small Business Advocacy Council (SBAC) where I am Chair of the Education Committee and Co-Chair of the Women's Committee, where we actively work on creating access to affordable, dependable health care and keeping businesses here in Chicago.

 I run an non-profit organization called Mom+Baby.
 Mom+Baby is a group of working and stay at home moms that support one another to be our best.
 Our group encourages children ages 0-5 to create friendships at young ages through monthly events and gatherings.

 Through monthly events, online engagement and friendship we can do big things!
 Mom+Baby is focused on making a local and national impact on the well being of moms and kids through advocacy.
 When we support kids and women during child bearing years we support a brighter future.